marcossilvestrini/learning-lpic-2-202-450/Vagrant/MAIL/README.md

 ## About Project

-This project up a stack of File share servers with Samba and NFS for labs.
+This project up a stack of servers with Postfix and Dovecot for labs.

 ## Whats is?

-In this project, I up a stack of File share servers with Samba and NFS.
+In this project, I up a stack of servers with Postfix and Dovecot.

+Servers:

+* ol9-server01
+  * dns bind
+  * postfix
+  * dovecot

+* debian-server01
+  * postfix

+* debian-client01
+  * dovecot
+  * thunderbird

 ### Vagrant

- I use vagrant for provision all http server in this project.
+ I use vagrant for provision all servers in this project.

 ### Shell provisioner

-I use vagrant shell provisioner for configure samba service, nfs and others tools of this stack
+I use vagrant shell provisioner for configure postfix service, dovecot and others tools of this stack

 ### Git Actions (pipelines)